 Greater Manchester High Rise Task Force

-Following the Grenfell Tower tragedy, Mayor of Greater Manchester Andy Burnham set up the Greater Manchester High Rise Task Force to provide fire safety reassurance, building by building, and get us to a point where we can assure all residents their homes are safe, as quickly as possible.
+Following the Grenfell Tower tragedy in June 2017, Mayor of Greater Manchester Andy Burnham set up the Greater Manchester High Rise Taskforce to provide fire safety reassurance, building-by-building, and get us to a point where we can assure all residents their homes are safe.
+In 2021, the Taskforce’s remit was extended and became the High Rise and Building Safety Taskforce.

 Further information